Hello and welcome! My name’s Randi. With an i.

 HOWEVER … reading and writing are two of the best ways I know, besides prayer, to slow down, reflect, and explore the deeper dimensions of one’s life.
-So, even though this is a blog about books, poetry, and writing, it’s in the spirit of keeping awake and remembering why.
+So, even though this is a blog mostly about books, poetry, and writing, it’s in the spirit of keeping awake and remembering why.

 With a sense of humor, of course.